Ready to say goodbye to debt for good? Learn More

 What Is a Goodwill Letter?

-A goodwill letter is a written request sent to a creditor or lender asking them to remove negative information (such as a late payment) from your credit report as an act of goodwill.
-It's typically used when the negative mark was due to a one-time mistake or circumstance and when the account is otherwise in good standing.
+A goodwill letter is a written request you can send to a creditor or lender asking them to remove a negative item — like a late payment — from your credit report as a kind gesture, or act of goodwill.

 When Is a Goodwill Letter a Good Idea?